MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/vmware-ubuntu-template.md

 # Create a VMware vSphere template for Ubuntu server 18.04

-The following README will guide you on how to create an Ubuntu Server 18.04 VMware vSphere virtual machine template.
+This article provides guidance for creating an Ubuntu Server 18.04 VMware vSphere virtual machine template.

 ## Prerequisites